 The Lord is near to the brokenhearted and saves the crushed in spirit.(Psalm 34:18)

 Loss comes in many different forms.
 Loss of a spouse, child, or another loved one to death.
 Loss of relationships through betrayal, estrangement, divorce, or a move across the country.
-Loss of security through business failure, foreclosure, or long-term unemployment.
+Loss of financial security through business failure, foreclosure, or long-term unemployment.
 Loss of health or personal dreams from disability or terminal illness.
 And the list goes on.

 So much grief.
 So much pain.
 So many kinds of loss.